An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Technical Design

-This basic setup of the interferometer can be built with all grades of components, from inexpensive craft mirrors and laser pointers suitable for classes of students to lab-grade optics.
-The majority of the optical components we use (beamsplitter, mirrors, mounts, etc.) are either lab-grade parts, or bespoke parts manufactured by the University of Birmingham's mechanical workshop (see the accompanying website~\cite{michWebsite} for example parts).
-This ensures the long-term stability of the configuration, achieves a shiny aesthetic appeal, and allows the public to encounter equipment which is frequently used in research laboratories.
+This basic interferometer setup can be built with all grades of components, from inexpensive craft mirrors and laser pointers suitable for classes of students~\cite{LIGOIFOGlue,LIGOIFOMagnets} to lab-grade optics.
+The majority of the optical components we use (beamsplitter, mirrors, mounts, etc.)\ are either lab-grade parts, or bespoke parts manufactured by the University of Birmingham's mechanical workshop.
+The accompanying website~\cite{michWebsite} lists example parts and variants at other price-points.
+Our cost at the time of construction was \pounds\,3600.
+High-quality components ensure the long-term stability of the configuration, achieves an appealing shiny aesthetic, and allows the public to encounter equipment which is frequently used in research laboratories.
 Large mirrors and a large beamsplitter (all $2$-inch diameter) are used to increase their visibility and emphasise their importance.
-The resulting exhibit Michelson is shown in Fig.~\ref{fig:MichPhoto} with the laser on the left.
-The exhibit contains more components than shown in the Fig.~\ref{fig:Mich} schematic: in addition we use a screen and a webcam to display the interference pattern and record it.
+Our final interferometer is shown in Fig.~\ref{fig:MichPhoto} with the laser on the left.
+In addition to the components shown in Fig.~\ref{fig:Mich}, a screen is used to project the interference pattern, webcam and photodiode are used to record the pattern and its intensity respectively.

-We use a helium--neon (He--Ne) laser with an exposed view of the glowing gas.
-Seeing the glow of the exposed laser both attracts audiences and emphasises the light source of the setup.
-We use a class 1 laser for safety reasons and ensure that all beams are contained in the circular base plate.
-The primary hazard is the high voltage required for the laser ($1~\mathrm{kV}$ when running).
-All active components are encased in a plastic box underneath the optical base so that these cannot be accessed.
-The laser is mounted inside an acrylic tube with acrylic end-caps, and grounded to the base plate.
-The laser and all optics are encased inside an acrylic dome, protecting the optical components from damage and misalignment.
+We use a class 1 helium--neon (He--Ne) laser with an exposed view of the glowing gas.
+The exposed laser both attracts audiences and emphasises the light source.
+All optics are encased inside an acrylic dome, protecting the optical components from damage and misalignment.

-This risk of laser induced eye damage is extremely remote due to the use of a low-powered laser and inability to misalign the interferometer.
 The Computer Aided Design (CAD) for the full bespoke laser mounting is shown in Fig.~\ref{fig:LaserCAD}.
+An overview of key health and safety considerations are provided in Appendix~\ref{app:HnS}.